mxcl/PromiseKit/README.markdown

 #Caveats

-* We are version 0.9 and thus reserve the right to remove API before 1.0.
+* We are version 0.9 and thus reserve the right to remove/change API before 1.0.
 Probably we won’t; we’re just being prudent by stating this advisory.
 * PromiseKit is not thread-safe.
 This is not intentional, we will fix that.
 However, in practice the only way to compromise PromiseKit is to keep a pointer to an unresolved Promise and use that from multiple threads.
 You can execute thens in many different contexts and the underlying immutability of Promises means PromiseKit is inherently thread-safe.